Jackass Morwong

 Illustration©R.Swainston/anima.fish

-Summary Jackass Morwong is a predominantly Commonwealth-managed species that has been classified as “Not overfished nor subject to overfishing” by ABARES in the Fishery Status Reports 2021 (Patterson et al. 2021).
-It has been classified as Sustainable in the 2020 Status of Australian Fish Stocks Report (Piddocke et al. 2021).
-Catch and effort reported by scalefish fishers in Tasmania have been low for the past 15 years.
+Summary Jackass Morwong is a predominantly Commonwealth-managed species.
+The Eastern stock, which is primarily caught in Tasmania, has been classified as ‘Depleted’ by AFMA in the Species Summary Report 2023 (AFMA 2023).
+Catch and effort reported by scalefish fishers in Tasmania have been low for the past 16 years.

 Importance Minor